shawngraham/tb-cuvisit/the-rules.md

 - the return in any one market also depends on the number of horrea exploiting that market; more horrea lower the profit per player
 - players count up the value for each market they have a horrea in
 - each market indicates the value available depending on number of horrea in it - see Figure xx
-- WHEN a player has an agent IN ROME and in a market with horrea in BOTH cities, informational uncertainty is REMOVED and the player receives the FULL VALUE of that market:
+- WHEN a player has an agent IN ROME and in a market with horrea in BOTH cities, informational uncertainty is REMOVED and the player receives the trade boost for that market, as indicated by the table of values on the board.
-- for a major market, the FULL value returned is $240
-- for a medium market, the FULL value retured is $180
-- for a minor market, the FULL value is $120

-- If by the trade phase a player has a FULL NETWORK PATH from ROME to another LARGE market (ie a horreum in each market on any path of five steps starting in Rome and ending in the large market): the player recieves the FULL value (ie $240) for the large market without having to have an agent present.
+- If by the trade phase a player has a FULL NETWORK PATH from ROME to another LARGE market (ie a horreum in each market on any path of five steps starting in Rome and ending in the large market): the player receives the FULL value for the large market without having to have an agent present.

 - players keep track of their money by moving their token along the money ladder on the board